 Celebrities (also known as Celebrity or Lunchbox) is a party game where several teams, generally made up of two players each, play against each other to guess as many celebrity names as possible before time runs out.
 The game takes place in three rounds of increasing difficulty.

 It sounds simple, but Celebrities is a great deal of fun.
-We've never played a game in which players didn't spend much of the time laughing.
+It's a game in which players spend much of the time laughing.

-The published game Time's Up is based on Celebrities and is the version we usually play.
+The published game Time's Up is based on Celebrities.

 4 to 12 players, in teams of 2.
-We enjoy Celebrities most with 6 or 8 players.
+Celebrities is the most fun with 6 or 8 players.

 All that's needed to play Celebrities are several slips of paper (3x5 index cards are perfect) and pens or pencils for each player.